 I decided that the next time I see him I am going to start a conversation and make sure he knows I have no ill feelings towards him.
 He deserves it.
 Divorce is a time when we all feel insecure and we feel like other people are taking sides.
 If you let a divorced person know you are not, you will take away some of his or her stress.

 2. We don’t try to milk it.

 Remember I said that I have experienced acts of kindness that bring tears to my eyes from people in my community?
 Well, I have also experienced judgmental people who keep score.
-They count the number of times their kids come to my house versus the number of times my kids go to their homes.
-They count the number of rides they give my kids versus the number of rides I give theirs.
-And they aren’t shy about letting me know they think it’s unfair.
+I remember one family who would keep track of the number of rides they give my kids versus the number of rides I give theirs.
+And they weren’t shy about letting me know.

-It drives me crazy because they really don’t grasp the fact that I’m doing the best I can, that I work full time and that I have no husband to drive my kids if I can’t.
+It drove me crazy because they really don’t grasp the fact that I was doing the best I could, that I worked full time and that I had no husband to drive my kids.
 (And that is not a slight against my ex.
-If it isn’t his scheduled day, he is working also.)
+He traveled a lot for work.)
 I’m not saying that single moms should have special treatment, just that we are really doing our best, sometimes with less resources than others.
 And isn’t the idea of a community to help each other out?